-- 31. For monitoring of data and parameters under Option C (i.e. actual measurement), the project participants determine the frequency of calibration and calibrate measuring equipments and/or establishing models in line with international standards or manufacturers' specification, unless otherwise stated in the applied methodology(ies). - 32.
-The monitoring for carbon pools under Option C should be conducted using a combination of remote sensing and ground-based survey(s) and the methods adopted for Cambodia's National Forest Monitoring System should be used.
+- 31. For monitoring of parameters under Option C (i.e. parameters monitored through actual measurement), the project participants determine the frequency of calibration following the paragraphs 32, 33 and 34 below, unless otherwise stated in the applied methodology, and describe the frequency in the Monitoring Plan Sheet in line with paragraph 27(d). - 32.
+The monitoring for carbon pools under Option C should be conducted using a combination of remote sensing and ground-based survey(s).
 The best available technology, including novel satellite observation technologies, may be employed to build effective GHG monitoring systems. - 33.
 The monitoring for carbon pools under Option C is implemented by people who have adequate relevant monitoring experience and qualifications.
 If any parts of the monitoring are conducted by people with less relevant experience, such as members of local communities, appropriate procedures for quality assurance and quality control are implemented.